-As you approach a roundabout, slow down and be prepared to stop and yield to traffic in the roundabout.
+As you approach a roundabout, slow down and yield to traffic already circulating.
+Be prepared to stop and yield to the traffic in the roundabout.

 When a gap in traffic appears on your left, enter the roundabout by turning right and following the circle until reaching your exit.
-Use your turn signal when leaving the roundabout.

-J-Turns
+J Turns